Meigyoku-Thmn/ThMouseX/README.md

 * ThMouseX.txt
 * VirtualKeyCodes.txt

-If you have errors why compiling, then I use Visual Studio 2022 and a new Windows SDK.
+If you have errors while compiling, then I use Visual Studio 2022 and a new Windows SDK for the development of ThMouseX.

 ### How to use ThMouseX?
 1. Run ThMouseX.exe.